frankroeder/dreamduck/README.md

 1. Create a virtual environment with `python/python3 -m venv venv` and activate it with `source venv/bin/activate`
+  - If the module is not present run `sudo apt-get install python3-venv`
+  - Or make use of instructions for other OS

 2. Install dependencies `pip install -r ./dreamduck/envs/requirements.txt`